The EU mobility package – important regulations and updates

 Amendment to Regulation (EC) No. 561/2006 Article 14: EU countries may now allow exemptions from driving times and rest periods for a period of up to 30 days in the event of exceptional circumstances, even without the consent of the EU Commission.

-Further regulations will come into force in the next few years.
-Our overview shows you what you should prepare for as a transport company.
+Further regulations will gradually come into force.
+Our overview shows you what you should prepare for as a transport company and what already applies.

 Legal basis: Article 34 (7) of Regulation (EU) No. 165/2014